Second-order corrections to Starobinsky inflation: Introduction

 In this paper, we propose to investigate the extension to the Starobinsky model due to the inclusion of all correction terms up to the second-order involving only the scalar curvature $R$.
 In this sense, we have the following gravitational action

 where $\kappa _{0}$ has squared mass unit and parameters $\alpha _{0}$ and $ \beta _{0}$ are dimensionless quantities.
 Furthermore, $M_{Pl}$ is the reduced Planck mass, such that $M_{Pl}^{2}\equiv \left( 8\pi G\right) ^{-1}$ and $\square \equiv \nabla _{\sigma }\nabla ^{\sigma }$ represents the covariant d'Alembertian operator.
 In this scenario, where we only address the scalar sector of corrections, $R^{2}$ represents the first-order correction, while the last two terms correspond to the second-order corrections to EH.
 Note that the parameter $\kappa _{0}$ is responsible for establishing the energy scale of inflation, while the parameters $\alpha _{0} $ and $\beta _{0}$ give us a measure of the Starobinsky deviation.
-It is worth noting that our paper goes a step further in recent researches developed in \cite{PhysRevD.105.063504} and \cite {Cuzinatto:2018vjt,Castellanos:2018dub}, which address the models Starobinsky $+R^{3}$ and Starobinsky$+R\square R$, respectively.
+Since $R^{3}$ and $R\square R$ are both second-order correction terms on energy scales, they must contribute similarly to inflation, so there is a joint effect that must be considered.
+In that regard, it is worth noting that our paper goes a step further in recent researches developed in \cite{PhysRevD.105.063504} and \cite{Cuzinatto:2018vjt,Castellanos:2018dub}, which address the models Starobinsky$+R^{3}$ and Starobinsky$+R\square R$, respectively.
+In this paper, the multi-field treatment associated with the $R\square R$ term is different from that used in Ref. \cite{Cuzinatto:2018vjt}.
+While in that paper, inflation is described by a scalar and a vector field, here, inflation is driven through the dynamics of two scalar fields.
+Furthermore, by properly constructing the curvature perturbation, we can obtain observational constraints different from those obtained in Ref. \cite{Cuzinatto:2018vjt} for the tensor-to-scalar ratio.
+In turn, by assuming the $R\square R$ sixth-derivative term as a small perturbation to Starobinsky inflation, Ref. \cite{Castellanos:2018dub} uses a somewhat different approach, being able to map the model into a \textit{one-scalar theory}.

 It is important to comment that the discussed model (\ref{Acao do Trabalho}) is not seen as a fundamental theory of gravity.
-On the other hand, it is seen as a classical model of gravity in a context of effective theory, in the same scenario in which GR is seen as an effective low-energy theory \cite {tHooft:1974toh}.
-In this sense, despite the derivative term $R\square R$ in (\ref{Acao do Trabalho}) introducing ghost-type instabilities,\footnote{ This occurs for $\beta _{0}>0$.} we can always think of the existence of an energy scale in which such instabilities are not excited so that the model is capable of providing predictive results.
+On the other hand, it is seen as a classical model of gravity in a context of effective theory.
+One could legitimately worry about the ghost-type instabilities introduced with the $R\square R$ sixth-derivative term\footnote{ This occurs for $\beta _{0}>0$.}.
+Nevertheles, as previously pointed out by Refs. \cite{Salles:2014rua,Peter:2017xxf}, the complications of the growing up explosive behaviour of the ghost-type perturbations will not take place only until the initial seeds of such perturbations do not have sufficiently high frequencies.
+Usually, as long as the energy scales involved are close to the Planck order of magnitude, cosmological solutions are stable.